 Another benefit of feeding your dog on schedule is that leaving a bowl of dog food out all day can attract critters, like mice, cockroaches, and ants.

 It is also important to feed your pet on a schedule, so you can observe its eating habits.
-For instance, dogs that are sick often lose their appetite, making it easier to detect when your pet is ill.
+For instance, dogs, just like cats that are sick often lose their appetite, making it easier to detect when your pet is ill.
 Most dogs are hearty eaters and will gobble their bowl up as soon as you put it on the floor.

 Feeding a Nervous Dog on a Schedule